mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-license-manager.md

 To install and use the PCLM, you need the following prerequisites:

-* a standalone Mendix for Private Cloud cluster
+* a Mendix for Private Cloud cluster
 * administrative rights to a Kubernetes namespace to install PCLM server (a dedicated namespace is recommended).
 This can be within your Mendix for Private Cloud cluster, or in another cluster which is accessible over HTTP
 * a Postgres or SQLServer database server and within it:
-    * a dedicated database to store your licenses, user authorization details, and usage information
+    * a dedicated database with remote access which will be used to store your licenses, user authorization details, and usage information
+        * Public accessibility must be set to yes
+        * Database server must allow inbound connections
+        * Database must be called `mxlicenses`
     * a dedicated administrator user role with all grants over this database (including the `Create Table` server role, and `Select`, `Insert`, `Update`, `Delete`, and `Truncate` database roles for the tables that are created)
 * kubectl or the OpenShift CLI
 * the mx-pclm-cli tool
-* the default password for the PCLM server `administrator` account – you can obtain this from [Mendix Support](https://support.mendix.com)
+* the default password for the PCLM server `administrator` account – you will receive this together with your copy of the PCLM server

+{{% alert color="info" %}}
+The PCLM server will not create the database for the licenses, you need to create this yourself using the guidance above.
+{{% /alert %}}

 ## 3 Installing the PCLM server